NLnetLabs/krill-manual/source/trust-anchor.rst

 =======================

-Wikipedia provides the following concise description of what a Trust Anchor (TA) is: *In cryptographic systems with hierarchical structure, a trust anchor is an authoritative entity for which trust is assumed and not derived.*
+Wikipedia provides the following concise description of what a Trust Anchor (TA) is: *"In cryptographic systems with hierarchical structure, a trust anchor is an authoritative entity for which trust is assumed and not derived."*

 In the context of the RPKI we currently have five Trust Anchors operated by the five RIRs.
 Each Trust Anchor publishes its own unique :rfc:`8630`